GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ### Social Media Marketing

-As part of the company's approach to increase brand awareness, web marketing is an important part of the companies brand presence.
+As part of the company's approach to increase brand awareness, web marketing is an important part of the company’s brand presence.
 Airsoft is a very close community sport and word of mouth goes a long way to generating brand confidence.
 Using web organic marketing techniques

-To create the page.. you need to log in and create a new page.
+To create the page... you need to log in and create a new page.

 ![image](https://user-images.githubusercontent.com/72948843/205505248-1960a1b9-f2dc-4a72-9fab-0780e1b03187.png)